An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for S&P Global Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SPGI stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Financial Publishing/Services industry.
+We show how SPGI stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Advice industry.